Search

 Gardener (sic) Frank.
 "Western Australian Lonely Graves & Burials at Sea Vol Two F-Mc.
 (2017) Coate, Yvonne & Kevin.
 Hesperian Press.
 Page 344.

-Barrambie, is located 116 kilometers southeast of Meekatharra and 75 kilometers northwest of Sandstone.
+Barrambie, is located 116 kilometers southeast of Meekatharra and 75 kilometres northwest of Sandstone.

 Murchison Times and Day Dawn Gazette 21 July 1910, page 4